Pandalmation/DS-Final-Project/README.md

 - Searching Operation.
 We have a searching by name feature, incase you need to look for a specific artifact.
 - Insertion operation.
 Our program allows you to add in your artifacts and sort it in any order you'd like.
 - Deletion Operation.
 Our program will allow you to remove the artifacts you wouldn't like to keep after having our program rate it.
+- Updating Operation.
+Our program allows you to update your artifacts' information such as changing it's crit rate, crit damage and the artifact's level.
 - Printing Artifacts Information.
 Our program will print all the artifacts and it's data stored.
 # video demo link:
 - https://youtu.be/zjQqwf4NGEc